Angel-ISO/Programing-3/README.md

 </h2>
 </div>

 This repository is a combination of all projects that I have done during my studies at the course of programing 3 at <a href="https://www.linkedin.com/school/jala-university">jala university</a> the objetive is have a single repository that contains all the projects that I have done during the course.
-And maintain a order to the revision of the projects. the following table describes the order of the projects and if u click on the image u will be redirected to the readme of the project to learn more about it.
+And maintain a order to the revision of the projects. the following table describes the order of the projects and if u click on the image u will be redirected to the readme of the project to learn more about it:
 <br>
 <br>